heyitsR1/ek-thal-platform/README.md

 - **Location Services**: Use GPS coordinates for precise location tracking
 - **Recurring Donations**: Set up regular food donations
 - **Special Instructions**: Add dietary restrictions or handling notes
+- **Donation Certificates**: Get printable certificates for your donations to inspire others

 ### For Food Receivers (Organizations)
 - **Browse Available Food**: View all approved food listings in your area